Collected sources and patterns will appear here. Add from search, explore, or the patterns library.

-Zero-dependency WebAssembly (Wasm) runtime implemented in Go, enabling Go applications to execute Wasm modules without external runtime dependencies.
+Zero-dependency WebAssembly (Wasm) runtime implemented in Go, enabling Go applications to execute Wasm modules (primarily via an embeddable runtime API).

 stars